mr152here/hexegg/docs/MANUAL.md

 - 'q' - in the view mode will quit the program.
 If the file is modified, you will be asked whether to save it
 - 'h' - toggles highlighting different bytes
 - 'p' - show / hide non-printable characters (nice when looking for strings in binary blobs)
 - 'k' - toggle the file buffer offset lock.
-When you change the offset in one file, it will be set in all other files (if lock is enabled)
+When lock is enabled, it will move cursor or file offset in all opened files.
+Not only in current one.
-- '.' - locate the next diff.
+- '.' - locate the next diff
-- ',' - locate the next patch.
+- ',' - locate the next patch
 - '+' - increase row size (nice when looking for some symetry or tables)
 - '-' - decrease row size (nice when looking for some symetry or tables)
 - 'i' - toggles the visibility of the info bar